 Research Tax Credit

 The research tax credit provides a significant incentive to engage in research activities.
-The credit has also generated quite a bit of controversy between the IRS and taxpayers.

 The credit is not limited to taxpayers in the hi-tech or science industries.
 Taxpayers in just about any industry may qualify.
 This includes manufactures, consultants (such as engineers or architects), or companies with in-house computer staff.